 This bacteria strain (also known as Bifidobacterium animalis ssp.
 Lactis) has been shown in clinical research to significantly improve weight-related goals.
 In combination with a healthy diet, it has been shown to support abdominal fat loss, reduced waist circumference, weight reduction, and reduction of calorie intake.

 From this list you can see how important it is to get exactly the right strain—the one that was researched for the benefits you want.
-New Chapter probiotics are formulated with DNA-tested and identity-assured strains so you can be sure you are getting exactly what is promised.
+New Chapter® probiotics are formulated with strains in targeted amounts so you can be sure you are getting the wellness benefits you deserve.